mikeoverbay/TankExporter/README.md

 You can download it here: https://www.autodesk.com/developer-network/platform-technologies/fbx-converter-archives Or if you can not down load it from there... the 64 and 32 bit versions are located here: http://tnmshouse.com/converter/

+### Version 105:
+Once again WG has broken a major part of Tank Exporter.
+We are no longer allowed to use the simple coloronly, normalmap and normalmap_specmap fx shaders within the visual files.</br>
+Any model that is added to an existing model must now use the PBS_tank or PBS_tank_skinned fx shaders.</br>
+I added dummy GMM and AO texture maps that will be copied to the tanks root folder.
+Adding a new model to the turret for example is much the same as before.
+You will need to assign textures to the new models, add "turret" to the new models name and export them as FBX from 3DS or Blender.</br>
+I also fixed the bug with starting WOT from within Tank Exporter.
+It became broken when they added 32 and 64 bit versions of the game.</br>

 ### Version 104:
 Fix a bug with Tank Exporter asking to set the res_mods over and over.